Plastic Free July is a challenge to refuse single-use plastic during July, by encouraging people to make simple changes in their daily lives.

 "COVID-19 has seen an increase in takeaway containers and single use plastics but now restrictions are easing and cafes are beginning to accept keep cups again, this is a great time to start reducing our plastic use," Mayor Adams said.

 "I would certainly encourage residents to consider forming or joining a group to take the challenge together for even a day, week or month.
 If everyone can make even small changes to eliminate single use plastics, it will have a big impact on our environment," she said.

 "The City has been a strong supporter of Plastic Free July over the years but in 2020 the Council is really stepping up its involvement to bring the community together on the issue of waste reduction," Mayor Adams said

 Join the City’s efforts to help the environment by choosing to refuse single-use plastic this July.
-For more information on Plastic Free July or to sign up for the challenge or visit our Plastic Free July webpage.
+For more information on Plastic Free July or to sign up for the challenge or visit Plastic Free July.